juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

   - Manually triggered by the user
   - Retention of backup for as long as you want

 > Trick: in a stopped RDS database, you will still pay for storage.
-If you pla on stopping it for a long time, you should snapshot & restore instead
+If you plan on stopping it for a long time, you should snapshot & restore instead

 ### RDS Restore
 - Restoring RDS backup or snapshot create a new database